wallabyjs/dingo/README.md

 ## About

-Dingo is brought to you with ❤️love❤️ by the Wallaby.js team.
+Dingo is brought to you with ❤️ love ❤️ by the Wallaby.js team.
 While working on our [Wallaby.js](https://wallabyjs.com/) and [Quokka.js](https://quokkajs.com/) products, time after time we found ourselves performing the same steps: find repo for npm package, clone repo, install dependencies, and then open in new instance of VS Code.
 We created